Nathaniel (Charles) Rothschild (1877-1923)

 000/2445, 1 item

 Printed monograph Nathaniel Charles Rothschild 1877-1923 by his daughter Miriam Rothschild, (University Press Cambridge, 1979).
-With manuscript note on cover by the author "For your records, MR. Written at the request of the S.P.N.C on the centenary of N.C.R.'s birth.
+Presumed presented to the Archive Department, NMR at time of publication, with manuscript note on cover by the author, "For your records, MR. Written at the request of the S.P.N.C on the centenary of N.C.R.'s birth.
 Circulated to 120,000 members in 1978.
 MR."